-If you’re curious what it’s like to live a life of travel or a novice travel blogger who could use some reassurance, today’s post is for you.
+If you’re curious what it’s like to live a life of travel or a novice travel blogger who could use some reassurance, today’s article is for you.

 What changes have you seen in the travel blogging world over your 10+ years in the industry?

 Since I started travel blogging, the industry has changed drastically.

 For starters, blogging wasn’t common when I started.
 There weren’t many travel blogs in existence back then.
 And nobody was making any money from it either.
 It was a hobby for most people, and that was it.
 Flash forward to today, and people can actually make a respectable income from travel blogging, Affiliate marketing, creating products, leading tours, ads, and books — there are tons of different ways for bloggers to sustain themselves.
 It’s not easy, but it is certainly much easier than it used to be.

 There are also more diverse voices in the industry today, which is helping to make travel more accessible to people all around the world.

 On a practical level, when you travelled as a blogger ten years ago, you had to rely on internet cafes and guidebooks.

 Additionally, SEO was mostly irrelevant back then.
 You could really write about whatever you wanted to — stories, reflections, random thoughts.
 It was all fair game.
-Today, everything needs to be SEO optimized.
+Today, everything needs to be SEO-optimised.
 Photos need to be edited to perfection.
 Social media, while fun, has led to a spammy mess of (often irrelevant) sponsored content.

 In short, there have been a lot of changes over the past decade.
 Many good, some bad.
 But as a whole, I think it’s a much better industry since it can now support independent creators who want to travel the world and earn an income.